Seke Molenga - Kalo Kawongolo - Roots From The Congo LP

 Now finally re-issued with extensive liner notes by the American journalist, author and reggae aficionado David Katz sheds more concerted light on the complex tale that lies behind the work.
 Most notably thanks to the emergence of new eyewitness accounts such as Seskain Molenga, Wasis Diop and Lee Perry.

-.
+The debut album by Seskain Molenga and Kalo Kawongolo remains a unique slice of musical ingenuity, an intoxicating sonic storm that resulted from their temporary presence at the magical space of the Black Ark.
 Tribal grooves coagulate in a thick swirl beneath trademark Black Ark bass lines.
 The two cultures connect in electrifying ways, while the reggae beat thrives in a more ancient setting.
 The songs are sung with gusto in Lingala and there’s an exuberant spirit to proceedings.
 This record is a document to what happens when fate intervenes and fetches victory from the clutches of defeat.
 There is blood and there is fire.

 Tracklist